Tulsa holds off UConn 79-75 in overtime for 5th straight win - WHIZ News

 Freshman James Bouknight had 16 points for the Huskies (10-9, 1-5) who have lost four straight and six of seven.

-Tulsa led by five points at halftime and were up 41-32 after a layup from Jackson early in the second half.
+Tulsa led by five points at halftime and was up 41-32 after a layup from Jackson early in the second half.

 But UConn responded with a trapping press on defense and went on a 12-0 run, highlighted by Sidney Wilson’s drive through contact that gave the Huskies the lead.